Circelpod/circlepod-doc/docs/sponsor.md

 Please fill out this **[Google Form](https://forms.gle/pxX7RZppnipRCBEV7)** after completion so that we can reconcile the account.

+The official will verify within 1~3 days and assign the Role.
+Sponsors eligible for NFT will receive a dedicated link next week.

 All sponsor addresses will be shown below!
 If you have any questions, please contact us on [Discord](https://discord.gg/WRbxfTKpJq)!